 Each class makes regular visits out of school to local places of interest, often with artistic historical, or cultural significance.
 E.g. children enjoy visits to museums, art galleries and sporting venues.

-Miss Smith co-ordinates Art at Greenfields.
+Mr Coverdale co-ordinates the Arts at Greenfields.
 We provide a broad balanced and progressive Art curriculum which is integrated into other areas of the curriculum.
 The school’s aim is to enable each child to reach their full potential in Art, through investigating and making, research and the development of skills and through the evaluation of their own artwork and that made by others.
 We aims to ensure that all pupils know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

 At Greenfields we provide a broad, balanced and progressive music curriculum which is integrated into other areas of the curriculum where appropriate.
 We use North Tyneside Music online Charanga programme which is a 21st Century interactive ICT package to deliver music lessons in an innovative and engaging way.
 Year 4 children learn an instrument, such as ukulele, recorder or djembe drums as part of their music lessons.
 Each child is recognised as having different abilities and aptitudes.
 Children are encouraged to make individual progress during music lessons through a range of activities, irrespective of their starting level.
 As well as music lessons, children sing each week in assembly and as part of performances and productions.